 1 We’ve asked team members in all offices—San Francisco, New York City, Vancouver, and Kyiv—to work from home

-All team members at Grammarly can work remotely until at least August 2, 2021.
-We had previously offered limited access to our Vancouver and San Francisco offices for team members who expressed overwhelming need, but due to concerns about increased local cases, we have suspended access and are closely monitoring the situation.
+All team members are currently encouraged to work remotely.
+We had previously offered limited access to our Kyiv office for team members who expressed overwhelming need, but due to concerns about increased local cases, we have suspended access and are closely monitoring the situation.

 Grammarly values our partner staff, including our cleaning crews and caterers, who support us day in and day out.
 Our Workplace Experience teams have worked to limit the impact our temporary remote-work policy will have on all these partner staff members across all offices.

 2 We’ve suspended all business travel and are strongly discouraging personal travel